alan-turing-institute/PDSampler.jl/README.md

 Pkg.clone("git://github.com/alan-turing-institute/PDMP.jl.git")
 ```

-You should then be able to run the tests.
+You should then be able to run the tests:

 ```julia
 Pkg.test("PDMP")